adopted-ember-addons/ember-sortable/legacy_resources/README.md

 });
 ```

-You can also reorder a groupModel via currying of `action` or `fn` helper.
+The modifier version does not support `groupModel`, use the currying of `action` or the `fn` helper.

 ```hbs
 {{! app/templates/my-route.hbs }}